yetudada/katacoda-scenarios/get-started/02_set_up_data/04_finish.md

-Let's go over to the next scenario which involves building a simple data pipeline to process this `titanic` set.
+Well done!
+The next scenario involves building a simple data pipeline to process the `titanic` set.